 The data are compiled according to weather conditions.
 The methodology defined in Chapter 3 of the Gunpowder Creek Watershed Plan was used to classify the samples.
 Sampling events with greater than 0.7" rain within 48 hours are classified as wet, events with less than 0.01" rain within seven days are classified as "Dry7" and all others are classified as dry.
-There were no samples collected under Dry7 conditions in 2018 and 2019.
+There was only one sample collected under Dry7 conditions (09/10/2019), which is included with the Dry events for 2019.
+For future reporting years, it may be beneficial to evaluate the methodology to classify wet and dry events and consider using the USGS gage discharge data rather than rain events.